 - Advocate for school breakfast programs in communities where the program is not yet offered or where participation is low.

-The National School Lunch Program (NSLP) is a federally assisted program that provides nutritionally balanced, low‐cost or free lunches to nearly 2.4 million students in over 10,000 California public schools.
+The National School Lunch Program (NSLP) is a federally assisted program that provided nearly 5 billion nutritionally balanced, low‐cost or free lunches in 2019.
 Research shows that NSLP meals are a healthy choice that students like, often just as nutritious as home-packed lunches.
 If that’s not the case in your school district, consider these Top Ten Tips for Tackling School Food Reform.

 Children in CalFresh households are automatically eligible for free meals and do not need to submit a separate application.
 These families should receive a letter from the school confirming that their children can eat school meals for free.

 Schools send school meal applications to students’ homes at the beginning of each school year, usually in several languages other than English.
 However, families may apply for school meals at any time during the school year by requesting a household application from the school and submitting it directly to the school.
 Each school district has their own form that families must use.